The Blue Lake is a very easy 1 hour and 30min walk right around the lake.

 Points of interest along the walk

-Point 1: Start of Blue Lake Walk
+Start of Blue Lake Walk - park the car

-Point 2: Back to the car
+Back to the car

-Now you have two options.
-Option one is to walk up to the busy Tarawera Road turn left and walk the 2.7Mt back to the car.
-Option two is the better one.
+- Option two is the better one.
 Take the track on your left, this will take you down to the lake.
 It is a steep descent down through the pine trees.
-When you walk out onto the lake, turn to the right and walk along the lake edge.
-The track starts in the bush 50 Mt in front of you.
+When you walk out onto the lake, turn to the right and walk along the lake’s edge.
+The track starts in the bush 50m in front of you.
 Back in the bush again, this section is a little rocky in place so don’t go kick your toes on the big ones.
-You only have 700Mt to go before walking out onto the Tarawera Road.
-Now turn to the left and follow the road back to the car.
-This road is quite narrow so watch out for the cars.
+You only have 700m to go before walking out onto Tarawera Road.